 Yunfeng enjoys understanding elegant theories such as information theory, stochastic process, machine learning, and game theory.
 As a consequence, he attempts to utilize these theoretical tools to obtain new insights and design efficient distributed algorithms to improve practical networked systems.

-Hassan is currently working as a Software Engineer at Apple Inc., in Cupertino, California.
+Dr. Hassan Shojania is currently working as a Software Engineer at Google Inc., in Mountain View, California.
+From 2010 to 2016, he worked at Apple Inc. in Cupertino, California.
 He joined the iQua group in January 2006.
 He received his B.Sc. from Tehran Polytechnic in 1994 and his M.Sc. from Queen’s University in 2005, both in Computer Engineering.
 He was a senior engineer with ATI Technologies before pursuing his graduate studies.
 His Master’s research was on VLSI design and implementation of a high performance H.264 CABAC encoder.

 Hassan has a wide range of research interests, as he is often very open to new and cool ideas.
 He is interested in multimedia and distributed systems in general, and computer architecture and systems software in particular.
 He is certain that his Ph.D. studies would be exciting, and challenging as well.